What are Entities in Ironclad CLM?

 Entities Tab

 After setting up your relationship types and entity properties in Data Manager, you can add entities to Ironclad.
 In the Entities tab, you can create single entities or import entities in bulk.
-You can then configure Workflow Designer to use entities in your workflows.
+You can also configure your entities to sync from an external source via API.

 Filter Entities